 Can Rabbits Eat Other Fruits and Vegetables?

-• Celery: A good source of hydration, celery is low in calories and a safe option for rabbits.
+- Celery: A good source of hydration, low in calories and a safe option for rabbits.

 What Foods Should Be Avoided?

-Not all vegetables and fruits are safe for rabbits.
+Not all vegetables and fruit are safe for rabbits.
 It’s important to avoid certain foods that can cause harm.
 These include:

 How to Introduce New Foods to a Rabbit’s Diet